nanoc/nanoc.app/content/docs/4-basic-concepts.md

 <pre title="Compiling a site"><span class="prompt">%</span> <kbd>nanoc co</kbd></pre>

 nanoc will not compile items that are not outdated.
-You can tell nanoc to compile all items to pass the `--force` or `-f` flag.
-Also useful is the `--verbose` or `-V` flag, which turns on extra output.
+If you want to force nanoc to recompile everything, delete the output directory and re-run the compile command.

 It is possible to let nanoc run a local web server, the _autocompiler_, that serves the nanoc site.
 Each request will cause the requested item to be compiled on the fly before being served.
 To run the autocompiler, use `nanoc autocompile` or `nanoc aco`.
 The autocompiler will run on port 3000 by default; this can be changed using the `--port` commandline switch.
 Note that this autocompiler should *only* be used for development purposes to make writing sites easier; it is quite unsuitable for use on live servers.